When Good People Go Bad (Judges 7-9)

 Centuries later, the writer of Hebrews gave Gideon as an example of someone who through faith conquered kingdoms.
 Even later, in our time, we have the Gideons, a Bible society that's named itself after Gideon.
 It's almost all good.

 Of course, Gideon wasn't perfect.
 If you were here last week, you'll remember that Gideon didn't start out that well.
-When we first meet him, he was hiding in a winepress because he was scared of the Midianites, the enemies of Israel at that time.
-When an angel appeared to him and says that he will save Israel from the hands of the Midianites, he came up with every reason in the book why was not the man.
-But this almost makes Gideon more real.
+When we first met him, he was hiding in a wine press because he was scared of the Midianites, the enemies of Israel at that time.
+When an angel appeared to him and said that he will save Israel from the hands of the Midianites, he came up with every reason in the book why was not the man.
+This makes Gideon seem more real.
 It helps us appreciate that he was an ordinary man.
 We appreciate his flaws in a way because it helps us relate to him.

-But then God accomplished something unbelievable through him.
+God did something incredible through him.
 Remember how scared Gideon was?
 You would expect God to make allowances for Gideon given his fear.
 Gideon was afraid of the 135,000 warriors who were lined up against him, and frankly, who can blame him?
 135,000 warriors.
 I think I would be scared too.
 The text says that the Midianites were "settled in the valley, thick as locusts.
 Their camels could no more be counted than the sand on the seashore" (Judges 7:12).

 Gideon had good reason to be afraid, because Gideon was vastly outnumbered.
 Gideon only had 32,000 warriors.
 He was outnumbered 4 to 1.